Calm54/Tasks/Q1./Steps.md

 # Push the tags to the remote repository
 git push --tags
 ```
-7. **Continuous Integration and Deployment (CI/CD):** The setup of CI/CD pipelines depends on the specific tools and platforms you use.
+7. **Continuous Integration and Deployment (CI/CD):** The setup of CI/CD pipelines depends on the specific tools and platforms we're using.
 Generally,
 you would configure the CI/CD pipelines for both repository A and repository B to handle
 building, testing, and deploying the code.
 These pipelines should include steps to fetch the
 audio subsystem from the CommonAudioSub repository and integrate it into the projects.
-Here, we can use CI/CD platforms like Jenkins or GitHub Actions to configure the pipelines.
+We can use CI/CD platforms like Jenkins or GitHub Actions to configure the pipelines.